RaspAP/raspap-docs/docs/defaults.md

 ## Wireless regulatory data

-802.11 wirelss AC support is not simply a function of your device's hardware capabilities.
+802.11 wireless AC support is not simply a function of your device's hardware capabilities.
 It must also take into account regulatory restrictions of the wireless spectrum.
 The regulatory info for `brcmfmac`, the kernel driver that supports the Broadcom wireless chipset, is embedded in the firmware of RPi models 3B+ and 4.

 There are lots of international issues with Wi-Fi that restrict channel use, transmission power, etc. on a regional and per-country basis.